raspishake/rsudp/docsrc/installing.rst

 This script has been tested on both :bash:`x86_64` and :bash:`armv7l` architectures (meaning that it can run on your home computer or a Raspberry Pi) and will download the appropriate Anaconda distribution, set up a virtual Python environment, and leave you ready to run the program.
-To install using this method:
+To install using this method, open a Terminal and enter the following command:

 .. code-block:: bash